 - mentally activating

 Ginsenosides Rh 1 and Rh 2 inhibit inflammation by inhibiting the NOS2 and COX2 genes by inhibiting their NF-κB transcription factor ( Park1996gri , Park2003aag ).
 This effect also has ginsenoside Rb 1 , its deglycosylated metabolite compound K ( Park2005ieg ) and also the aglycon panaxatriol alone ( Oh2004sog ).
-These compounds soothe macrophages and brain microglia to prevent further damage to ischemic tissues during stroke ( Zhu2012sli , Park2012amc , Han2013eai, etc.).
+These substances soothe macrophages and brain microglia to prevent further damage to ischemic tissues in the stroke ( Zhu2012sli , Park2012amc , Han2013eai, etc.).
 By combining the anti-inflammatory and blood dilution effect, ginseng is suitable for long-term preventive use against stroke (about as aspirin in this way he normally prescribes it).
 Lee2009paa and Lee2010iag have the strongest blood thinning effect of gssd.
 Rk 1 and Rg 5 (8-22 times stronger than aspirin), less effective are gssd.
 Rg 6 , F4, Rk 3 and Rh 4 (2-4 times more potent than aspirin).
 But that's not all.
 However, ginseng has a NO relaxant effect similar to Viagra ( Chen1996cpg ).
 NO, ie nitric oxide, is a signal molecule that also mediates vascular expansion in the body and relaxation of the bronchi in the lungs.
 By relaxing the venous plenty of pores, NO contributes to an erection, the mechanism of which is the use of blood pressure.
-It is no coincidence that Viagra is used to treat pulmonary hypertension in addition to potency boosting.
+It's no coincidence that Viagra is used to treat pulmonary hypertension in addition to potency boosting.
 In ginseng, NO releases mainly gssd.
 Rb 1 ( Yu2007spn ) and gssd.
 Rg 1 ( Lu2004gra ), which act on the nuclear androgen receptor ( Yu2007spn ).
 It can be said, therefore, that ginseng is generally a beneficial agent for heart and blood vessels.
-In this respect, TČM considers a particularly effective ginseng notoginseng ( Li1999aet , Jin2007iep , Liu2010pns , Joo2010isp ...) but does not add mental activation effects.
+In this regard, TČM considers a particularly effective ginseng notoginseng ( Li1999aet , Jin2007iep , Liu2010pns , Joo2010isp ...), but it does not add mental activation effects.
 Mental activation (nootropic) effects funded pioneering clinical studies by Boehringer-Ingelheim, which sells standardized ginseng extract G115 under the name Pharmaton Geriavit and (in combination with ginkgo) under the name Pharmaton Gincosan.
 These clinical studies have found that ginseng improves memory ( Reay2010pgg , Petkov1993mes ) and mental performance ( Scholey2002adc , Reay2005sdp ).
 In contrast to conventional drugs that act allosterically, ginseng is acting on gene expression - hence the effects of ginseng start slower but longer and more under the control of natural feedback.
 Anti-inflammatory and vascular effects with specific panaxoside blends also apply to the prevention and treatment of cancer .

 Other ginseng-like adaptogens

-The effect of inflammation and pain is, in addition to ginseng, typical of other adaptogens.
+The effect of inflammation and pain is, in addition to ginseng, also typical of other adaptogens.
 In fact, the painkiller has the greatest chance of chanting a large number of satisfied patients to death as a miracle of God.
 An even greater advantage is when the plant is harmless and without undesirable effects.
 These requirements are met, for example, by anti-inflammatory vitania snodárna ( Rasool2006irw , Grover2010ina ), incorrectly also called " Indian ginseng ".
 Vitania belongs to the miraculous family of aubergine and very much resembles the mochyni Jewish cherry.
-The effect on inflammation and pain is also characteristic of ginger ( Grzanna2005ghm ) and turkey ( Bright2007cad , Lakhan2015zep ), so many times today we do not even realize that these "spices" are not used for taste, but because they are highly effective adaptogens.
+The effect on inflammation and pain is also characteristic of ginger ( Grzanna2005ghm ) and turmeric ( Bright2007cad , Lakhan2015zep ), so many times today we do not even realize that these "spices" are not used for taste, but because they are highly effective adaptogens.
 Adaptogens include many plants of a miraculous family of mummies , of which I would emphasize Baikal Shihak ( Yoon2009aes , Dong2015bil ), which is renowned for its very often prescribed by the TCM for cancer.

 If we turn attention from the anti-inflammatory effects to the effect on the nitric oxide (NO) cascade, we also find another group of adaptogens in this area to a certain degree of similar ginseng.
 This is, for example, the arrowhead ( Dellagli2008pih ), which contains icarin, a natural phosphodiesterase inhibitor acting like Viagra.
 Ikarin also contains a well-known earthmoving armchair.
-Another mechanism (effect on the androgen receptor) improves the masculinity of the desert ghost , which has earned the nickname " desert ginseng " ( Wang2012cdm ).
+Another mechanism (effect on the androgen receptor) improves the masculinity of the desert denver , which has earned the nickname " desert ginseng " ( Wang2012cdm ).
 They all understand that it is wrong to refer to all these unrelated plants as such or as "ginseng".
-This is the reason why Lazarev and Brechman have introduced an adaptogen category that defines objectively the "ginger-like" drug.
+This is the reason why Lazarev and Brechman have introduced a category of adaptogens that defines objectively the "ginger-like" drug.
 It is quite understandable that when searching for new natural adaptogenes, these researchers have also paid attention to plants of the aralkovite family, where ginseng belongs taxonomically.
 Enhancement of vitality in seniors has been clinically found in elecrococcus ( Cicero2004esg ) in Russia known as "Siberian Ginseng", although eleuterokok, unlike ginseng, does not contain unique metabolites and can be theoretically replaced by a combination of other herbs ( Davydov2000es ).

-Another major effect of ginseng - a mental activation effect - is very desirable not only for seniors but also for young people, for example, techno party visitors and students preparing for exams.
-In addition to ginseng, this effect is attributed to the two-year-old gingham, pink rosary, Chinese schizander, and other adaptogens.
+Another major effect of ginseng - a mental activation effect - is highly desirable not only for seniors but also for young people, for example, techno party visitors and students preparing for exams.
+In addition to ginseng, this effect is attributed to the two-year-old gingham, the pink rosary, the Chinese schizander, and other adaptogens.
 You can also try the plants of our grandmothers from the mummy family: sage (whether our sage medical or Chinese red sage), oregano, melon, lavender and the already mentioned bajkal shisha.

 The problem of ginseng is its price.
 Quality ginseng is just as expensive as a quality coffee that not everyone can afford.
-However, some ginseng panaxosides can be obtained inexpensively from gynostemy pettilis (jiao-ke-lan, jiaogulan ), plants from the family of pumpkins, which as the only other plant has the ability to synthesize these saponins.
+However, some ginseng panaxosides can be obtained inexpensively from gynostema petlista (jiao-ke-lan, jiaogulan ), plants from the family of pumpkins, which as the only other plant has the ability to synthesize these saponins.
 In our conditions gynostem can be grown as other gourds, although the taste of their leaves (which are consumed due to saponins) with ginseng taste can not be compared.